Keefe Bruyette lifts MFA Financial Inc. [MFA] price estimate. Who else is bullish?

 Keefe Bruyette have made an estimate for MFA Financial Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on April 13, 2021.
 The new note on the price target was released on November 24, 2020, representing the official price target for MFA Financial Inc. stock.
 Previously, the target price had yet another raise to $3.50, while JMP Securities analysts kept a Mkt Outperform rating on MFA stock.

-MFA Financial Inc. [MFA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.11.
-With this latest performance, MFA shares gained by 0.22% in over the last four-week period, additionally plugging by 23.51% over the last 6 months – not to mention a rise of 71.16% in the past year of trading.
+MFA Financial Inc. [MFA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.99.
+With this latest performance, MFA shares dropped by -1.68% in over the last four-week period, additionally plugging by 24.07% over the last 6 months – not to mention a rise of 79.01% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and MFA Financial Inc. [MFA] shares currently have an operating margin of +25.75 and a Gross Margin at +82.34.
 MFA Financial Inc.’s Net Margin is presently recorded at -297.22.